This journal is a member of the Committee on Publication Ethics (COPE).

 As an open access journal, AERA Open is freely available online immediately upon publication.
 All articles are rigorously peer-reviewed and brought to publication as rapidly as possible.
 Production costs are covered by Article Processing Charges (APC) paid by the authors/institutions/funders upon acceptance of their manuscripts (more information below).
 There is no charge for submitting a paper to AERA Open.

 One of the many benefits of publishing your research in an open access journal is the speed to publication.
-With no issues to fill and no page count constraints, your article will be published online in a fully citable form with a DOI number as soon as the production process is complete.
+With no issues to fill and no word count constraints (main text can include up to 8,000 words, but no word limit for online supplemental material), your article will be published online in a fully citable form with a DOI number as soon as the production process is complete.
 At this time it will be completely free for readers to view and download.
 Check the “Latest Articles” tab on the journal website for the most recent published content.

 AERA Open accepts only original research articles.
 Researchers submitting manuscripts should consult the Standards for Reporting on Research in AERA Publications and the AERA Code of Ethics.
 Only manuscripts of sufficient quality that meet the aims and scope of AERA Open will be reviewed.
 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.